These bylaws first became effective on October 31 1999, having

 - Full or Associate Membership becomes effective upon payment of an

-annual subscription, and acceptance of the application by the Manager and subject to ratification by the International Council.
+annual subscription, and acceptance of the application, and subject to ratification, if required, by the International Council.

 - New applicants for membership may be required to supply a copy of